GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_1_intro_to_scheduler.md

     * To ensure the machine is utilised as fully as possible
     * To ensure all users get a fair chance to use compute resources (demand usually exceeds supply)
     * To track usage - for accounting and budget control
-    * To mediate access to other resources e.g. software licences
+    * To mediate access to other resources e.g. software licenses

     **Commonly used schedulers**